plblum/jivs/README.md

 ### User experience features
+- Validation feedback is immediate.
+Whether you ask for it as the field is exited or as you type, Jivs will notify the UI elements to update themselves.
-- Jivs can provide every error on an input, not just the first one found, to the UI ensuring thorough feedback and guidance.
+- Jivs can provide every error on a field, not just the first one found, to the UI ensuring thorough feedback and guidance.
 - When an error has been corrected, Jivs notifies the UI, which may show a checkmark to indicate the fix was accepted.
 - When you ask Jivs to validate, there are times that some validators should get skipped for better user experience.
   + Run form validation after the form is setup can skip the required validators, as it does not make sense to call out errors when the user hasn't had a chance to edit those fields.